The Carpenter and the King

 Sometimes it may seem difficult to believe that Jesus today really is on the throne of God, ruling over all, and preparing to return and put an end to this present evil age.

 Of course, one thing that should strengthen our faith in the second coming of Christ is all the Biblical prophecy that was fulfilled in His first coming.
 (2 Pet.
-1:19; for more on this topic see the article, “The Two Comings of Christ in Zechariah.”)
+1:19; for more on this topic see the article, “”)

 Something else, though, that should help us in this regard is to consider the impact He has had on the course of this world since His first coming.
 We should ask ourselves, If He really were a mere man, then how could He, as a lowly carpenter, without any background or earthly qualification, no army, and no political position, have become the single most notable, most influential figure in all of human history?
 And how would it be possible for Him to personally influence the lives of so many millions of people the world over, even 20 centuries after His death?